Isovist: Human behaviour and perception

-Isovists and isovist fields have been utilised in assessing social and cognitive properties of architectural plans.
+Isovists and isovist fields have been used in assessing social and cognitive properties of architectural plans.
 An isovist accommodates all light rays visible to the human eye from any direction.
 They cover some subsets of sources of visual information for the individual which can be used to investigate or even predict human behavioural and cognitive responses to buildings (Dawes and Ostwald, 2013).
 From a fixed location, an isovist is delineated by every space visible in all directions and can reflect capacities and behaviours of people in space.

-Visual experience of a human has been described as “seeing as experiencing” (Trevelyan, 1977) whereby the mind and body is influenced by its surrounding environment to impact human wellbeing as a whole (Sengke and Atmodiwirjo, 2017).
+Visual experience of a human has been described as "seeing as experiencing" (Trevelyan, 1977) whereby the mind and body is influenced by its surrounding environment to impact human wellbeing as a whole (Sengke and Atmodiwirjo, 2017).
 Therefore, isovists have proven useful in certain applications of architecture.
 In the mechanism of seeing, isovist analysis can be conducted to determine the visual angle at which the human field of view is included (Sengke and Atmodiwirjo, 2017).
-Human behaviour and perception as such is stimulated by one's environment which is perceived through the “reflection of light on the surface that humans can respond … [where] in this process, the transactions happens through information provision and information reception” (Sengke and Atmodiwirjo, 2017).
+Human behaviour and perception as such is stimulated by one's environment which is perceived through the "reflection of light on the surface that humans can respond … [where] in this process, the transactions happens through information provision and information reception" (Sengke and Atmodiwirjo, 2017).

 In hospitals

 In the physical environment of hospital inpatient wards, the physical qualities of the environment can influence the healing process of the patient (Sengke and Atmodiwirjo, 2017).
 Isovist analysis can be used to represent this experience of a patient by simulating the hospital ward environment to imitate the elements which can or cannot be seen by the patient as the view of the patient can affect their health condition (Sengke and Atmodiwirjo, 2017).
-Elements of a patient's view in hospital, such as having “contact with nature, finishes that provide a variety of colours and texture, art to provide simulation and distraction, and interior appearance design to inspire confidence and positive atmosphere” (Sengke and Atmodiwirjo, 2017), can collectively influence their experience and hence healing process in a hospital ward.
+Elements of a patient's view in hospital, such as having "contact with nature, finishes that provide a variety of colours and texture, art to provide simulation and distraction, and interior appearance design to inspire confidence and positive atmosphere" (Sengke and Atmodiwirjo, 2017), can collectively influence their experience and hence healing process in a hospital ward.

 Criticism

 Prospect-refuge theory

 In 1975 Jay Appleton notoriously questioned environmental preference and proposed the prospect-refuge theory, a notion which employs the isovist to demonstrate how certain environments and an individual's visibility in such environment impacts emotional responses including fear and happiness.
-This theory analyses landscapes and their strategic evaluation as potential habitats, where the “prospect” component refers to the opportunity to see while the “refuge” refers to the opportunity to hide.
+This theory analyses landscapes and their strategic evaluation as potential habitats, where the "prospect" component refers to the opportunity to see while the "refuge" refers to the opportunity to hide.
 When these two elements are combined, this theory allows a deeper understanding of environments and has been slowly accepted into environmental preference research (Dawes and Ostwald, 2013).
 Prospect and refuge can be measured individually or in combination to examine their relative sensitivities or robustness and later be applied to more complex architectures (Dawes and Ostwald, 2013).